Complaints and appeals

 The complaint must include the student's full name, student ID number, SCAD email address and phone number.
 The complaint must be submitted within 30 calendar days of the incident; should describe the issue of concern in detail; include the date, time and place of the occurrence; the names of any persons involved, including any witnesses; other relevant information or documentation; and the desired outcome.
 The complaint must be signed by the student or sent from the student's SCAD email account.

 A written response will be provided to the student within 30 calendar days of receipt of the written complaint.
-If dissatisfied with the response, the student may submit a written appeal to the vice president for student success, located in Savannah, in accordance with the following process.
+If dissatisfied with the response, the student may submit a written appeal to the senior vice president for admission and student success, located in Savannah, in accordance with the following process.

 Procedures for appeals of general non-academic complaints

 General non-academic appeals are student requests for exceptions to the university's student services policies.
-Unless specifically stated otherwise (see below), all such appeals must be submitted in writing to the vice president for student success, in the format noted above, within 14 calendar days following notification of any decision or action.
-Submissions may be emailed to firstname.lastname@example.org or sent to the office of the vice president for student success, located in Bradley Hall, 115 E. York St., Savannah, Georgia;
+Unless specifically stated otherwise (see below), all such appeals must be submitted in writing to the senior vice president for admission and student success, in the format noted above, within 14 calendar days following notification of any decision or action.
+Submissions may be emailed to email@example.com or sent to the office of the senior vice president for admission and student success, located in Bradley Hall, 115 E. York St., Savannah, Georgia;

-Office of the vice president for student success
+Office of the senior vice president for admisison and student success

 P.O.
 Box 3146